-Mariana Baroldi is a Director in our Corporate Operations department and the wife of Joseph T. Baroldi, EVP and Chief Business Officer.
-In addition, Grant Swayze joined Ionis as a Research Associate in September 2022 and is the son of Eric E. Swayze, EVP, Research.
-We reviewed Ms. Baroldi's and Mr. G. Swayze's compensation and determined they are within the range that we target for other employees at the same levels at Ionis.
+Mariana Baroldi is an Executive Director in our Corporate Operations department and the wife of Joseph T. Baroldi, EVP and Chief Business Officer.
+We reviewed Ms. Baroldi's compensation and determined it is within the range that we target for other employees at the same level at Ionis.

-For the fiscal year 2022, Ms. Baroldi and Mr. G. Swayze received the following compensation:
+For the fiscal year 2023, Ms. Baroldi received the following compensation:

-Name and Principal Position Year Salary (\$) Bonus (1) (\$) Stock Awards (2) (\$) Option Awards (2)(3) (\$) All Other Compensation (4) (\$) Total (\$) Mariana Baroldi, Director, Corporate Operations 2022 \$204,986 \$49,883 \$47,139 \$49,457 \$18,773 \$370,238 Grant Swayze, Research Associate 2022 \$16,962 \$0 \$23,180 \$25,229 \$3,580 \$68,951
+Name and Principal Position Year Salary (\$) Bonus (1) (\$) Stock Awards (2) (\$) Option Awards (2)(3) (\$) All Other Compensation (4) (\$) Total (\$) Mariana Baroldi, Executive Director 2023 \$218,200 \$104,175 \$71,730 \$99,816 \$20,028 \$513,949

 - (1) We present bonuses in the years they were earned, not in the year paid.
-Bonuses represent compensation for achievements and are not necessarily paid in the year they are earned; for example, in January 2023 we paid bonuses for 2022 performance.
-As Mr. G. Swayze joined Ionis in late 2022, he was not eligible to receive a bonus in 2022. - (2) Amounts represent the aggregate expense recognized for financial statement reporting purposes in accordance with ASC 718 for stock and option awards granted to Ms. Baroldi and Mr. G. Swayze.
+Bonuses represent compensation for achievements and are not necessarily paid in the year they are earned; for example, in January 2024 we paid bonuses for 2023 performance. - (2) Amounts represent the aggregate expense recognized for financial statement reporting purposes in accordance with ASC 718 for stock and option awards granted to Ms. Baroldi.
 ASC 718 expense for the option awards is based on the fair value of the awards on the date of grant using an option-pricing model.
 The fair value of RSUs is based on the market price of our common stock on the date of grant.
-For more information, please see Note 5, Stockholders' Equity, of the consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2022 regarding assumptions underlying valuation of equity awards. - (3) This amount represents the estimated fair value of a stock option grant we recognized as share-based compensation expense.
-The estimated fair value amount was determined using an option-pricing model and is not indicative of whether Ms. Baroldi or Mr. G. Swayze will realize the estimated fair value or any financial benefits from the award. - (4) For Ms. Baroldi, includes AD&D, basic life, long term disability and 401(k) matching contributions, which are available to all employees.
-For Mr. G. Swayze, includes AD&D, basic life, medical, dental, vision, long term disability and 401(k) matching contributions, which are available to all employees.
+For more information, please see Note 8, Stockholders' Equity, of the consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2023 regarding assumptions underlying valuation of equity awards. - (3) This amount represents the estimated fair value of a stock option grant we recognized as share-based compensation expense.
+The estimated fair value amount was determined using an option-pricing model and is not indicative of whether Ms. Baroldi will realize the estimated fair value or any financial benefits from the award. - (4) Includes AD&D (\$73), basic life (\$300) and 401(k) matching contributions (\$11,405), which are available to all employees.
+Also includes a \$5,000 service award and \$3,250 in awards to recognize Ms. Baroldi's performance.